a2-ai-prism-ecosystem/r-package-workflows/README.md

 git push origin v1.0.0
 ```

-This triggers `r-release.yml` to build the source tarball, build binaries for each platform in the matrix, and publish everything as a GitHub Release.
+This triggers `r-release.yml` to build the source tarball, build binary artifacts for each platform in the matrix, and publish everything as a GitHub Release.

 Tags ending in `-rc<N>` (e.g. `v1.0.0-rc1`) are published as **pre-releases**.